Gjergj Arianiti: 1460–62

 He brought together his last resistance force between 1460 and 1462.
 In an open front, Mehmet II ordered movements into Albania to engage a group of Arianiti's warriors.
 He then surrounded Gjergj Arianiti by moving through the valley of Furka all the way through Shushicë.
 Fierce engagements began, but Sopoti was not captured and the Ottoman encirclement failed.
 The people compared Gjergj Arianiti to Skanderbeg.
 To celebrate this victory, the army was taken to Galigat after the Ottomans had fully left Albania.
 However, when the Ottomans heard of this, they traveled back to Albania at night.
 The fortress of Sopot, left with a garrison chosen by Arianiti, still could not be taken.
 Only through bribery and treachery was it possible for the castle be taken.
-The Ottoman commander, took advantage of Arianiti's absence by launching a large attack with his main army.
+The Ottoman commander took advantage of Arianiti's absence by launching a large attack with his main army.
 The Ottomans soon entered the castle, and in revenge for the defeats they had suffered, the entire population was massacred.

 Possessions

-Arianiti was the only Albanian leader to have two capitals; one near the coast in Kanina, and another near the eastern mountains in Sopot.
+Arianiti was the only Albanian leader to have two capitals: one near the coast in Kanina, and another near the eastern mountains in Sopot.
 His dominions acted as the first defense against many of the Ottoman expeditions and served as one of the main centers of the League of Lezhë.
 The union between the Kastrioti and Arianiti did not have much effect due to the exposed territories of Arianiti.

 Family

-His first marriage was to Maria Muzaka, a noblewoman from a prominent albanian family, with whom he had six daughters.
+His first marriage was to Maria Muzaka, daughter of Andrea III Muzaka and Anna Chiranna Zenevisi, with whom he had eight daughters.
 After her death, Gjergj Arianiti married Lady Pietrina Francone, daughter of the Italian noble Oliver Francone.
-The couple had seven more children, three of whom were boys.
+The couple had five more children.

-From his marriages Arianiti had 10 daughters :

-The first daughter, Andronika (or Donika), was married to Skanderbeg, making her the first Queen Consort of Albania.
-The couple had many children, only two of which reached adulthood :

-John Castriot II, Duke of San Pietro in Galatina, who married Princess Irene Brankovich, the daughter of Serbian Despot Lazar Branković.
-They had several children among whom Ferdinand Castriota, Duke of San Pietro in Galatina and Maria Castriota.

-Voisava Castriota, whose identity is still a mystery.

-The second daughter, Voisava, was married to Ivan I of Zeta and they had two sons :